Sanity.

 Which cloud provider hosts Sanity?

-What if I want to upgrade/change the system later?
+What if I want to upgrade or change the system later?

 Is Sanity suitable for small teams with little tech knowledge?